-Please note that Certificates of Enrollment ("Inskriptionsbestätigung" in German) will be distributed earliest in week 3 of the current term, and can be handed out only upon confirmation of class attendance by your instructor and payment of tuition fees.
-The Certificate of Enrollment is an official document stating that you are an active student for the current term as it is a confirmation of your attendance.
+The Certificate of Enrollment is an official document stating that you are an active student for the current term and is therefore a confirmation of your attendance.

 Please note that as of January 1, 2015 official transcripts may only be requested online.
 You will find three methods to request official transcripts – option 3 (in person) is only available at the St. Louis campus.